Elderly Couple From Arizona Found Dead Under Snow, Their Car Abandoned

 “I think when people travel and it’s in bad weather, they should have blankets, phone chargers, emergency equipment in their vehicle,” he said.

-This is unfortunately not the only heartbreaking tragedy to come out of harsh snow storms.
-Earlier this year a 12-year-old Illinois girl named Esther Jung died when a snow bank collapsed on her, as The Inquisitr previously reported.
+This is unfortunately not the only heartbreaking tragedy to come out of harsh snowstorms.
+Earlier this year a 12-year-old Illinois girl named Esther Jung died when a snowbank collapsed on her, as The Inquisitr previously reported.